Brighton & Hove Coaster routes: Coaster 14 / 14A / 14B / 14C / N14

+Frequencies

+On Monday to Saturday daytime, route 14 and 14C runs 4 services per hour, 3 of them being route 14 and the other being route 14C, reducing to every 35 minutes in the evening, with a few buses running as route 14A from Brighton straight into Peacehaven, then a one-way loop back through the town as route 14.

+On Sunday daytime routes 14 and 14B run every hour each, giving a combined headway of every half an hour, while the evening service is about every 65 minutes.

 Coaster 11X

 Route 11X operates only on summer Sundays, with three journeys per day in each direction between Brighton and Eastbourne.
 Unlike the 12s and the 13X, it runs further inland between Newhaven and Eastbourne: it follows the A26 and A27 roads, serving several local attractions such as Middle Farm, Charleston Farmhouse and Drusillas Zoo Park, as well as the town of Polegate.
 It runs limited-stop between Brighton and Newhaven and between Polegate and Eastbourne.

 Coaster Local 27 / 27B / 27C

 Route 27, together with its variants 27B and 27C, is branded Coaster Local.
 It runs entirely within the boundary of Brighton and Hove, linking the suburbs of Westdene and Saltdean via Withdean (including Withdean Sports Complex), Prestonville, Seven Dials, the city centre, Kemp Town and Rottingdean.
 The route runs along the coast between the city centre and Saltdean, sharing this section with the Coaster services.
 In 2018, the route had an annual ridership of over 1.8 million.

 Buses on this route run every 15 minutes on weekdays and Saturdays, and every 20 minutes on Sundays.